kylead10/linkedIn-clone/README.md

 # React + Vite
-a react project with styled component and react router
+a react project with styled component and react router dom